Rich Russians spend big on luxury to stop savings melting away

 Sales in Russia and to Russians abroad account for less than 2 per cent of overall revenue at LVMH and Swatch Group and less than 3 per cent at Richemont, a "relatively immaterial" level, according to a report this week by Edouard Aubin and fellow analysts at Morgan Stanley.

-That is due, in part, to Russian income and wealth disparities, with a small number of billionaire oligarchs living way beyond the means of ordinary people.
-The average monthly wage in Moscow is about 113,000 roubles (US$1,350, or S$1,800, at pre-invasion exchange rates), and much lower in rural regions.
+That's due, in part, to Russian income and wealth disparities, with a small number of billionaire oligarchs living way beyond the means of ordinary people.
+The average monthly wage in Moscow is about 113,000 roubles (S$1,531 at pre-invasion exchange rates), and much lower in rural regions.

-In a widely shared editorial, editor-in-chief Imran Amed said the move would be "largely symbolic" but that it would show "commitment to a strong moral position."

-Reaction has been minimal, so far.
-Balenciaga, a Kering brand whose creative director Demna Gvasalia is Georgian, scrapped all fashion content from its Instagram page days before its its autumn/winter show in Paris.
-In its place, is the Ukrainian flag and a call to donate to the World Food Programme.
+Reaction has been muted, so far.
+Balenciaga, whose creative director Demna Gvasalia is Georgian, scrapped all fashion content from its Instagram page days before its autumn/winter show in Paris.
+In its place is the Ukrainian flag and a call to donate to the World Food Program.
+LVMH said it's donating 5 million euros (S$6.8 million) to the International Committee of the Red Cross to aid victims of the war.
+LVMH is also providing financial and operational assistance to its 150 employees in Ukraine, it added.

 Bulgari, established in 1884 by Sotirio Bulgari and bought in 2011 by LVMH, is likely to raise prices in Russia at some point, according to the CEO.